ahmadmdabit/aided/ProjectGuidelines.md

 *   **No Magic:** The library's behavior should be predictable and transparent.
 We avoid implicit behaviors and favor clear, functional APIs.
 For example, reactivity is triggered by explicitly calling a signal (`count()`), not through proxy-based magic.
 *   **Robustness and Correctness First:** We prioritize building a leak-free, bug-resistant foundation.
 Every feature is built with memory management (`createRoot`, `onCleanup`) and error handling in mind from the start.
 *   **Developer Experience is a Feature:** A great library is one that is a joy to use.
 We invest heavily in clear and actionable error messages, development-mode warnings, strong TypeScript support, and ergonomic APIs like the `h` helper.
-*   **Lean and Dependency-Free:** The core runtime (`@aided/core`) has zero third-party dependencies.
+*   **Lean and Dependency-Free:** The core runtime (`aided-core`) has zero third-party dependencies.
 This ensures it is lightweight, secure, and has a minimal footprint.

 ## 2. Design Patterns & Architecture